cloudnativelabs/kube-router/docs/user-guide.md

       --peer-router-multihop-ttl uint8   Enable eBGP multihop supports -- sets multihop-ttl.
 (Relevant only if ttl >= 2) --peer-router-passwords strings    Password for authenticating against the BGP peer defined with "--peer-router-ips".
       --peer-router-ports uints          The remote port of the external BGP to which all nodes will peer.
 If not set, default BGP port (179) will be used. (default [])
+      --route-reflector-mode string      Possible values: manual,auto - When set to "manual", the default, route-reflector is setup using annotations on the node.
+When set to "auto", Kubernetes master nodes are automatically configured as route-reflector servers and Kubernetes worker nodes as route-reflector clients. (default "manual")
       --router-id string                 BGP router-id.
 Must be specified in a ipv6 only cluster.
       --routes-sync-period duration      The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --run-firewall                     Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)